-Music, Gettysburg! is proud to present the return of the Atwater –Donelly Duo in concert Sunday, June 17, 2012 at 5pm at the Lutheran Theological Seminary’s outdoor platform in the Schmucker Grove.
+Music, Gettysburg! is proud to bring back to the outdoor concert stage the Atwater –Donelly Duo in Sunday, August 24, 2014 at 6pm at the Hill Unger Platform in the Schmucker Grove in Gettysburg.
 The duo provides a thrilling blend of traditional American and Celtic folk music and dance.

 The highly praised husband-wife duo blends gorgeous vocals with an astonishing array of instruments including the mountain dulcimer, old-time banjo, tin whistle, guitar, limberjack, mandolin, harmonica, feet and more.
 They often collaborate with other musicians, Cathy Clasper-Torch, Heidi and John Cerrigione, and Uriah Donnelly; and Irish step-dancer Kevin Doyle; and can be seen performing solo, as a duo, trio, four-person band, or the six-member old-time gospel band, Jerimoth Hill.

 Based in Foster, Rhode Island, Aubrey Atwater and Elwood Donnelly have traveled extensively for twenty-two years in the United States, and occasional trips to Ireland, England, and Canada, to perform as well as find their songs and dances one by one.
 They have produced six books, a film, and eleven recordings that receive international airplay.

 Married since 1989, Aubrey and Elwood perform throughout the United States and, on occasion, abroad.
 Their ten recordings receive international airplay.
 Highlights include airplay on National Public Radio's "All Things Considered," Fiona Ritchie's "Thistle and Shamrock," and the nationally syndicated "Midnight Special" out of Chicago.